simonmichael/hledger_site/Tab-completion-of-hledger-commands.md

-# Shell-completion of hledger commands using the Tab key
+# Shell-completion of hledger commands using the tab key

 Shell completion is a feature in shells (Bash, Fish, Zsh, ...) to automatically complete a command, argument, or option.
 Usually, the completion is triggered by pressing the tab key once or twice after typing `hledger `.